JosephM-coding/IdleClicker/JS_README.md

 - Dynamic UI with light/dark themes
 - Animated planet click effect
 - Real-time clock and total time tracker
+- Real time search and History along with Regex are not included in the Javascript

 ## How to Play